My biggest hang-up for not doing a lot of things is time.

 - Nutrition – the benefits of sprouting are enormous and cannot be ignored

-- Time – active time is low, but the inactive time can take up to four days; this doesn’t include any post-soaking dehydration that is likely desired (12-24 hours with the last few requiring frequent checks)
+- Time – active time is low, but the inactive time can take up to four days; this doesn’t include any post-soaking dehydration (12-24 hours with the last few requiring frequent checks)

 - Money – the cost of whole grains instead of pre-made flour, plus the cost of a grain mill if these alternative methods aren’t suitable; possible cost for a dehydrator if the existing oven is insufficient or undesirable

-- Energy – none for sprouting; requires work to drain and lay out grains/nuts if dehydrating; must frequently check on the grain/nut during dehydrating process to ensure it’s done and/or not burned
+- Energy – none for sprouting; requires work to drain and lay out grains/nuts if dehydrating; must frequently check on the grain/nut during dehydration to ensure it’s done

 - Nutrition – none